@inetafrica/open-claudia

 --> Cursor Agent CLI -->

-<-- <-- <--The bot spawns the active backend CLI in headless mode (--print / -p) for each message, streaming stream-json output back to Telegram.
-It maintains conversation context via --resume and passes a system prompt that gives the agent awareness of the Telegram environment, configuration files, and the ability to send files/images directly.
+<-- <-- <--The bot spawns the active backend CLI in headless mode (--print / -p) for each message, streaming stream-json/JSONL output back to the chat.
+It maintains native backend context via --resume and passes a system prompt that gives the agent awareness of the chat environment, configuration files, memory systems, and the ability to send files/images directly.

 Configuration Files